Bruce Hajek: Communication networks

 Hajek's work has significantly furthered the integration of computers and communications systems.
 His many papers have taken the chaotic field of communication networking and given it a coherence and conceptual structure that it previously lacked.
 In the early 1980s, he led research that proved the stability of dynamically controlled ALOHA multiple access.
 He and his students also developed algorithms for dynamic routing and transmission scheduling.
 These innovations showed that determinism in service time minimizes waiting time in network queues.
-In relation to these achievements, he was inducted to the National Academy of Engineering in 1999 "for contributions to stochastic systems, communication networks, and control".
-In 2003, he received the IEEE Kobayashi Award "for the application of stochastic and probabilistic theory to improved understanding of computer-network behavior, particularly, the modeling and performance optimization of multiple-access channels."

-The citation for the 2015 ACM SIGMETRICS Achievement Award says,

 Simulated annealing

 A large fraction of Hajek's citations comes from his work on simulated annealing.
 His most cited paper, Cooling schedules for optimal annealing, gives a nice condition for convergence of simulated annealing to global minima, depending on the annealing schedule.